 MOD J/80A22/1

 4.6 For the purpose of resolving cases of harmful interference, the radio astronomy service shall be treated as a radiocommunication service.
-However, protection from services in other bands shall be afforded the radio astronomy service only to the extent that such services are afforded protection from each other.
+(Rev. WRC-19)

 Reasons: Since the second sentence of RR No. 4.6 has not been used in sharing and compatibility studies in the ITU-R for a long time, the elimination will not pose any impairment on the RR.
 The proposed elimination of the second sentence of RR No. 4.6 would be the simplest solution that will be able to remove the reported inconsistencies between the French and the English versions.
 The first sentence should be kept unchanged since the radio astronomy service is not a radiocommunication service according to RR Nos.
 1.6, 1.7 and 1.8.